New Zealand cricket team in South Africa in 1961–62: Tour party

-The New Zealand side was captained by John Reid with Murray Chapple as the vice-captain.
-Reid was by far the most experienced member of the side with 34 Test caps; other than Noel McGregor with 15, no other member of the side had more than 10 caps to their name and eight players on the tour had not made their Test debut.
+The New Zealand team was captained by John Reid with Murray Chapple as the vice-captain.
+Reid was by far the most experienced member of the team with 34 Test caps; other than Noel McGregor with 15, no other member of the team had more than 10 caps to their name and eight players on the tour had not made their Test debut.
 Six of these went on to play in the Test matches on the tour, with only John Ward and Bryan Yuile not playing in any of the Tests.
 (Note: Both Ward and Yuile later played Test cricket for New Zealand.)

-New Zealand's outstanding post-war batsman, Bert Sutcliffe, had retired from Test cricket and was not available for the tour, although he came back into the side for the 1965 tour of India, Pakistan and England at the age of 41.
+New Zealand's outstanding post-war batsman, Bert Sutcliffe, had retired from Test cricket and was not available for the tour, although he came back into the team for the 1965 tour of India, Pakistan and England at the age of 41.
 Experienced players Bob Blair and Alex Moir were not selected for the tour.